axelarnetwork/axelar-contract-deployments/evm/docs/governance.md

 ## Overview

-The Interchain Governance system enables cross-chain governance actions for contracts like `AxelarGateway`, `InterchainTokenService`, and `InterchainTokenFactory`.
-Governance is controlled by the native PoS-based governance mechanism on the Axelar network.
+The Interchain Governance system enables cross-chain governance actions for contracts like `AxelarGateway`, `InterchainTokenService`, and `AxelarGasService`.
+Governance is controlled by the native governance mechanism on the Axelar network.

 ## Governance Flow